All Episodes

 Hi.

-It it's it's just it's just when I was a high school teacher, that's what I used to tell my kids when they would come in and they're like yimmy yammy, this and that.
+It's just when I was a high school teacher, that's what I used to tell my kids when they would come in and they're like, yummy, yummy, dish it down.

-Just just take your kick your thumb and go back to to your crib and crawl up and so you don't you know you don't like the strategy of stockpiling all the MO for the next election.
+So you don't like the strategy of stockpiling all the ammo for the next election.

-And so I come back to, you know, you're your overall your overall thing today about no explanation makes sense.
+And so I come back to, you know, your overall thing today about no explanation makes sense.

-Because, you know, as we if we really process and and I've got the time to really watch all this stuff, but you know, we get confused, and when we get confused, we get weak, and we get weak, we get defeated.
+Because, you know, as we as we really process, and I've got the time to really watch all this stuff, but, you know, we get confused, and when we get confused, we get weak, and when we get weak, we get defeated.

-But my original call, you know, was really with me for saying, you know, come on, guy, get a filter, okay?
+But my original call, you know, was really what Newt was saying: you know, come on, guy, get a filter, okay?

 Get a filter.